hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

 Within a few lines of codes, users can turn a model into a state ready for distributed training.
 Also, Shardformer contains various optimization tools for acceleration and memory saving during forward/backward pass.

-## How Shardformer Works

-Generally, Shardformer works through the following four kinds of *replacements*:

-1. Replacing original PyTorch module (e.g. `nn.Linear`, `nn.Embedding`) with a crafted distributed module.
-The distributed module keeps the same attributes as the original module but replaces the original parameters with distributed parameters.
-Also, new `forward` methods will replace original ones so as to execute distributed computation, such as linear layers' split /gather operations executed under tensor parallelism.
-Each distributed module implements its `from_native_module` static method to convert the PyTorch module to its corresponding distributed module.

-2. Replacing attributes of original Huggingface Transformers layers with appropriate attributes for distributed training.
-For example, when training LlaMa-2 with tensor parallel size as 2, the attribute `num_heads` of `LlamaDecoderLayer` (the number of attention heads in each layer) should be replaced with `model.config.num_attention_heads // 2`.

-3. Replacing the `forward` methods implemented by original Huggingface Transformers libraries with our customized `forward` methods.
-This replacement is essential for pipeline paralellism, where a customiozed function is needed to pass intermediate hidden states between different pipeline stages.
-Also, optimization methods such as flash attention or sequence parallel can be injected into the `forward` process through our customized `forward` method.

-4. Replacing the whole copy of model parameters and optimizer states with incomplete ones controlled by current device (this is why it's called Shardformer).
-By executing `ModelSharder.shard` method, current device will only keep the part of model parameters it's supposed to take care of.
-To be specific, they should be the assigned parameter shards when using tensor parallelism, or the parameters belonging to current pipeline stage when using pipeline parallelism, or both of them.
-All other parameters are released so as to liberate memory usage.
-As a result, the optimizer will only compute the states corresponding to these part of parameters, causing the usage of memory to be further saved.

-All of these replacements are implemented with manually written policies and forward functions.
-If you want to delve deeper into the design of Shardformer or customize your own Shardformer policies, please refer to our [Shardformer development document](https://github.com/hpcaitech/ColossalAI/blob/main/colossalai/shardformer/README.md) and [pipeline parallelism design](https://github.com/hpcaitech/ColossalAI/discussions/4050) for more details.

 ## Usage

 ### Shardformer Configuration